 You are a Household Contact if you live with someone who has tested positive for COVID-19.

 How you will be notified

-If you have been identified as a Close Contact of someone with COVID-19, you can expect to be contacted by someone from the Ministry of Health’s National Investigation and Tracing Centre or a Public Health Unit.
+If you have been identified as a Close Contact of someone with COVID-19, you may be notified by:

 What you need to do